 In a recent issue, American Craft magazine singled out Rochester in the 1950s as a “craft hotbed.”
 So it comes as no surprise that at least 11 artists in the 2012 exhibition Crafting Modernism: Midcentury American Art and Design had connections to RIT’s School for American Crafts (SAC).
 Among them was Ruth Clark Radakovich, who lived in Rochester from 1955 to 1959 and studied with SAC metalsmith Jack Prip (also in the show).

 Two works by Radakovich—a cocktail ring and a futuristic door—were on view in Crafting Modernism.
-And you can still see work by her husband, Svetozar.
-His Bird Form, from the Gallery’s permanent collection, is currently on view in the Folk and American Decorative Arts Gallery.
-You may also have seen one of his paintings, a prize winner in the 1956 Rochester-Finger Lakes Exhibition.
-Seascape—Dubrovnik was on view last summer in conjunction with the 63rd Finger Lakes.
+And two works by her husband, Svetozar, are in the Gallery’s permanent collection—his Bird Form sculpture and Seascape—Dubrovnik, a prize winner from the 1956 Rochester-Finger Lakes Exhibition.

 While in Rochester, both Radakoviches taught in the Gallery’s Creative Workshop; in the undated archive photo above, Ruth (standing) is shown with Workshop students.